keyestudio/KS0555-Keyestudio-Mini--Caterpillar-Tank-Robot/arduino/arduino.md

 }
 ```

-Upload test code to development board and block ultrasonic sensor by hand, then check if LED is on
+Upload test code to development board and block ultrasonic sensor by hand, then check if LED is on.

 ![Img](./media/img-20240117090734.png)